-The inconsistency of the ISDS system and the way it can be manipulated by investors has been highlighted by the fact that Australian billionaire Clive Palmer has registered his mining company,

-Zeph Investments, in Singapore and claims to be a Singaporean investor, using investor rights in two Australian trade agreements with Singapore and ASEAN to claim a total of \$420 billion in compensation from the Australian government.
+The inconsistency of the ISDS system and the way it can be manipulated by investors has been dramatised by the fact thatAustralian billionaire Clive Palmer has registered his mining company, Zeph Investments, in Singapore and claims to be a Singaporean investor, using investor rights in two Australian trade agreements with Singapore and ASEAN to claim a total of \$420 billion from the Australian government.

-The first claim was for \$300 billion after he lost a High Court appeal against a Western Australian government decision to refuse one of his companies an iron ore mining license.
+The first claim was for \$300 billion after he lost a High Court appeal against a Western Australian government decision to refuse an iron ore mining license.
 Claims two and three for \$110 billion are in response to a Queensland Court refusal of a coal mining license for environmental reasons, including increased carbon emissions.
 He has now made a fourth claim for another \$10 billion for the refusal of a license for a coal-fired power plant, which became public in December 2024.
-This brings the total of his fossil fuel-related cases to \$120 billion.
+This brings the total of his fossilfuel-related cases to \$120 billion.

-Palmer's last three cases join a growing global list of instances of fossil fuel companies that challenge the urgent action needed to reduce carbon emissions.
+Palmer's last three cases join a growing global list of instances offossil fuel companies that challenge the urgent action needed to reduce carbon emissions.
 A 2022 study published in the journal Science showed the increasing use of ISDS clauses in trade agreements by fossil fuel companies.
-A 2023

-Report by the UN Special Rapporteur on human rights and the environment found "overwhelming evidence that ISDS is a major barrier to addressing climate change."
+A 2023 Report by the UN Special Rapporteur on human rights and the environment found "overwhelming evidence that ISDS is a major barrier to addressing climate change."